Simulating Chern insulators on a superconducting quantum processor

-Topological phases of matter \cite{Hasan2010,Qi2011}, classified beyond Landau's symmetry breaking theory, have been attracting growing interest in recent decades.
-It started with the discovery of the two-dimensional (2D) integer quantum Hall effect (QHE) \cite{Klitzing1980}, which arises from the topological nature of Bloch bands characterized by the Chern number \cite{Thouless1982}.
+\textbf{ {}Introduction}{ } Topological phases of matter \cite{Hasan2010,Qi2011}, classified beyond Landau's symmetry-breaking theory, have been attracting growing interest in recent decades.
+It started with the discovery of the two-dimensional (2D) integer quantum Hall effect (QHE) \cite{Klitzing1980}, which arises from the topological nature of Bloch bands characterised by the Chern number \cite{Thouless1982}.
 Topological band theory provides a direct link between theory and experiments, which are successful for identifying salient characteristics of topological states and predicting new classes of topological phases \cite{Bansil2016}.
 The existence of robust edge states is deeply related to the topology of gapped bulk band structures, which is the ubiquitous bulk-edge correspondence in topological systems.

 Since exploring higher-dimensional physics requires an exponentially growing number of qubits, there is growing interest in creating synthetic dimensions to construct a higher-dimensional lattice in a lower-dimensional system with its internal degrees of freedom \cite{Yuan2018,Ozawa2019,Dutt2020,Leefmans2022}.
 Moreover, a lower-dimensional topological charge pump shares the same topological origin as higher-dimensional topological physics, e.g., a one-dimensional (1D) Thouless pump for the 2D integer QHE \cite{Thouless1983} and a 2D topological pump for a four-dimensional quantum Hall system \cite{Lohse2018,Zilberberg2018}.

-In addition to the 2D electron gas, the integer QHE has also been observed in other physical platforms, including ultracold atoms in optical lattices \cite{Jotzu2014,Aidelsburger2015,Chalopin2020}, photonic systems \cite{Wang2009,Hafezi2013,Khanikaev2017}, etc. \cite{Ningyuan2015,Klembt2018}.
-However, it still remains very challenging to synthesize topological quantum phases and to further demonstrate the bulk-edge correspondence in quantum simulation platforms \cite{Georgescu2014,Satzinger2021,Semeghini2021}.
+In addition to the 2D electron gas, the integer QHE and Chern insulators (i.e., a lattice version of the QHE) have also been observed in other physical platforms, including ultra-cold atoms in optical lattices \cite{Jotzu2014,Aidelsburger2015,Chalopin2020}, photonic systems \cite{Wang2009,Hafezi2013,Khanikaev2017}, etc. \cite{Ningyuan2015,Klembt2018}.
+However, it still remains very challenging to synthesise topological quantum phases and to further demonstrate the bulk-edge correspondence in quantum simulation platforms \cite{Georgescu2014,Satzinger2021,Semeghini2021}.